sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

-## Some Discussion of a Task, and How to Tackle It with Appropriate Modeling
+## Appropriately Modeling Different Tasks

 With contemporary excitement about ML and particularly Deep Models, it is not uncommon for students to want to select a model that interests them and try